Investigating Self-Determination Variables in Summer Reading Program Participants

 Project ENABLE is a collaborative project of Syracuse University's School of Information Studies, Center for Digital Literacy, and Burton Blatt Institute, providing a high quality, comprehensive, train-the-trainer continuing education program for New York's school librarians in ways to create and deliver effective library and information services to students with disabilities.
 Project ENABLE has just launched the new online training program.

 IMLS Awards Third Grant to Project ENABLE

-A 2013 IMLS Laura Bush 21st Century Librarian Grant has been awarded to Project ENABLE (Expanding Nondiscriminatory Access By Libraries Everywhere), the third one the project has received.
-The project was originally funded in 2010, and now will continue until 2015 with this grant.
+An IMLS Laura Bush 21st Century Librarian Grant has been awarded to Project ENABLE (Expanding Nondiscriminatory Access By Libraries Everywhere), the third one the project has received.
+The project was originally funded in 2010, and will continue through 2015 with this grant.
 The project is a partnership between the iSchool's Center for Digital Literacy and the Burton Blatt Institute at Syracuse University.
 The project's principal investigator is Ruth Small.
 Co-PI's are William Myhill and Renee Hill.

 Project ENABLE has focused on face-to-face and online training for school librarians to help them better design and implement their library and information programs and services for students with disabilities.
 The current grant will expand the training to public and academic librarians nationwide.